 The project activities will have positive impacts on the terrestrial ecosystems from reduced pollution of the land with agricultural chemicals, increased tree cover with the planting of trees, recycling of agricultural waste into compost, fertilizer and animal feed.
 Increased resilience in agricultural soils for soil water retention, structure and soil fertility and reduced carbon footprints by the adoption of renewable energy in agriculture and by the anticipated reduction in the need for fresh food imports, improved land drainage and improved conservation of storm water and rainwater.
-The project will improve water security for farm irrigation leading to a general positive impact for the economic and social development the project areas, against a broader backdrop of declining agriculture (production, employment and farmer participation), declining agricultural losses suffered due to extreme weather events.
+The project will improve water securityconservation for farm irrigation leading to a general positive impact for the economic and social development the project areas, against a broader backdrop of declining agriculture (production, employment and farmer participation), declining agricultural losses suffered due to extreme weather events.
+The project will also contribute to water conservation nationally in educational institutions and fish markets.

-A. Describe or provide an analysis of the cost-effectiveness of the proposed project/programme.
+A. Describe or provide an analysis of the cost-effectiveness of the proposed project/programme-